-You will have the opportunity to elect four members to our Board of Directors, currently consisting of seven members, at the Annual Meeting.
+You will have the opportunity to elect two members to our Board of Directors, which will consist of six members, at the Annual Meeting.
 The directors will be elected for a two-year term.
-Four of the directors, A. Hadi Chaudhry, John N. Daly, Mahmud Haq and Cameron P. Munter were elected to a two-year term that commenced in 2019 and have been nominated for re-election.
-Our other directors were elected to serve until the 2023 Annual Meeting of Shareholders.
+Two of the directors, Anne Busquet and Lawrence Sharnak were elected to a two-year term that commenced in 2021 and have been nominated for re-election.
+Our other directors were elected to serve until the 2024 Annual Meeting of Shareholders.